 - Primary refractory disease is seen in about 5% of patients.
-They are defined as those with <25% reduction in paraprotein after 2 cycles of induction therapy (i.e. equivalent to no change by IMWG criteria) or < 50% reduction after 4 cycles (i.e. equivalent to minimal response by IMWG criteria) - For transplant eligible patients refractory to VTD, a lenalidomide-based regime should be considered but is not strictly funded until third line.
+They are defined as those with <25% reduction in paraprotein after 2 cycles of induction therapy (i.e. equivalent to no change by IMWG criteria) or < 50% reduction after 4 cycles (i.e. equivalent to minimal response by IMWG criteria) - For transplant eligible patients refractory to VTD, a lenalidomide-based regime should be considered.